 Younger, digital-savvy consumers are driving this global shopping expansion, largely because they are comfortable shopping online.
 In fact, of the 68% of cross-border consumers in 2020, millennials accounted for 47% of shoppers who spent more than $500 on cross-border purchases.
 To attract and engage with this demographic, merchants must understand their buying habits.
 Younger consumers prefer buying from merchants who can provide:

 • A localized experience, people can shop on sites in their own languages and currencies.

 • A frictionless experience with flexible payment options, such as buy now, pay later.

 • Products that consumers can’t find locally, particularly clothing which is the top category.

 In addition, merchants need to recognize online consumers’ payment method preferences.
 For example, in the Asia-Pacific region, online shoppers prefer to pay using digital wallets rather than credit cards, so retailers must offer mobile wallet payment options at checkout.
 If they don’t, they stand to lose these consumers with high shopping cart abandonment rates.

 2. Growth in Real-Time Payments Adoption

-Another trend for merchants to stay on top of is the expansion of the real-time payments market.
+Another one of the top payment gateway trends for merchants to stay on top of is the expansion of the real-time payments market.
 With this technology, shoppers’ funds are accessible immediately, and businesses receive instant confirmation, and payment is settled in seconds.